learningproof/websitev2/_posts/2024-07-24-newsrooms-and-activitypub.md

 share: true
 related: true
 toc: true
-description: "What should digital editors and news outlets know about ActivityPub?"
+description: "What should digital editors and news outlets know about the social media post-Twitter?"
-excerpt: "."
+excerpt: "Now the music has stopped and we have to wonder: which elements of that now historically-impossible bundle matter most?
+Pick carefully, especially if you're bringing home any or all of the 'social' functions previously hosted in the communications chicken farms of yesterday."
 defaults:
   # _posts
   - scope: